Yahweasel/nodejs-server-pages/README.md

 `port` is a string, at the given Unix domain socket.
 The default is the Unix socket `/tmp/nodejs-server-pages.sock`.
 The `db` option is the path to an SQLite3 database, which NJSP will create if it doesn't exist, in which to store session data.
 The default is `nodejs-server-pages.db`.
+Finally, you may set an `errDB` argument, in which case errors will be written to the given database.
+If `errDB` isn't given, errors from FastCGI pages will be written to stderr, but errors from WebSocket pages will be lost!

 To use all default arguments, it's sufficient to pass no config argument at all, so the simplest NJSP client requires nothing more than:

     require("nodejs-server-pages").createServer()